Naahian/pygame_ui/README.md

 # Pygame UI

-UI components for making menus similar to flutter widget.
+Since pygame doesnot have any gui features and only draws shapes and handle event loog I decided to make UI components for making menus similar to flutter widget.
 If you ever created flutter apps this should be easier.
 ### Features
 - Button
 - Column